earnestt1234/coherence/README.md

 # coherence
 Python module for visualizing neural coherence data (Kravitz Lab)

-Visit the Jupyter Notebooks to see how to use this module (nbviewer links:
+Visit the Jupyter Notebooks to see how to use this module (either on GitHub or with nbviewer links below):

 [1.
 Introduction](https://nbviewer.jupyter.org/github/earnestt1234/coherence/blob/master/1.%20Introduction.ipynb)